 Advance your expertise in statistical methodologies and data analysis with the University of Florida’s Ph.D. in Biostatistics program.
 As a part of the College of Public Health and Health Professions, this rigorous program prepares students to develop innovative biostatistical techniques and apply them to real-world public health and biomedical research challenges.
 With access to world-class faculty, cutting-edge resources, and interdisciplinary collaboration opportunities, graduates emerge as leaders ready to tackle complex data-driven questions and contribute to groundbreaking research in health sciences.

-Increasing Demand for Biostatisticians
+Increasing demand for biostatisticians

 The demand for trained biostatisticians continues to increase as the world becomes more dependent on predictive data and numerical reasoning, particularly related to research in the health sciences.